Oru Naal Iravil (2015)

-As a respected individual in a righteous society you may get sympathy and support even if you have done a murder but not for immoral behaviour like the one Sekar finds himself in.
-Torn between the love for his family and his lust for the night.
+As a respected individual in a righteous society, you may get sympathy and support even if you have done a murder but not for immoral behaviour like the one Sekar finds himself in.
+Torn between his love for his family and his lust for the night.
 Sekar struggles through the day, as a versatile actor Sathyaraj effortlessly brings to life this soup of emotions.
 That’s the part I liked most about Oru Naal Iravil.
-In parallel to this is the happenings around a famous Movie Director “Sethu Barathi” played by Yugi Sethu, my feeling towards him is of someone who hasn’t been used to his full capability by Kollywood.
+In parallel to this is the happenings around a famous Movie Director Sethu Barathi, played by Yugi Sethu, my feeling towards him is of someone who hasn’t been used to his full capability by Kollywood.
 Going through a very bad patch in life Director Sethu is living in a local lodge trying to inch his way back to fame for which he depends on a recent script he has written.
-The underlying current of Sekar’s life and Sethu’s life cross each other keeps the pace of the movie from falling to slumber.
+The underlying current of Sekar’s life and Sethu’s life crossing each other keeps the pace of the movie from falling into slumber.

 In the card roll, the Director shows a trapped rat in a mousetrap, signifying the position of the lead character Sekar, a nice touch.
 Isari Velan‘s grandson Varun has played well in his debut role as an Auto driver.
 Navin has ensured the background score maintains the tempo of the suspense in the movie.